 Following all required testing, the existing water services serving all properties within the project limits will be connected to the new waterline as part of this project.

 Construction plans and specifications for the project are available for review at the City of Oregon Municipal Complex at the Department of Public Service Office.

-Should you have any concerns or questions regarding this project, please feel free to contact the City of Oregon, Department of Public Service at (419) 698-7047 to discuss further.
+If you have any concerns or questions regarding this project please contact the City of Oregon Department of Public Service at (419) 698-7047.